 The Company maintained a very limited number of benefit programs that were only available to the NEOs and other senior employees qualifying for eligibility based on salary grade level.
-Such benefits include a Supplemental Executive Retirement Plan ("SERP") and the DENTSPLY Supplemental Savings Plan ("DSSP").
-The purpose of the SERP is to provide additional retirement benefits for a limited group of management employees, including the NEOs, whom the Board concluded were not receiving competitive retirement benefits.
-The Committee annually approved participants in the SERP.
-Contributions equal to 11.7% of total annual cash compensation (base salary and any annual incentive awards), reduced by Company contributions to the ESOP and 401(k) plans, are allocated to the participants' accounts.
+Such benefits include a Supplemental Executive Retirement Plan ("SERP") and the DENTSPLY SIRONA Supplemental Savings Plan ("DSSSP").
+The purpose of the SERP is to provide additional retirement benefits for a limited group of management employees, including the NEOs, whom the Committee concluded were not receiving competitive retirement benefits.
+The Committee annually approves participants in the SERP.
+Credits equal to 11.7% of total annual cash compensation (base salary and any annual incentive awards), reduced by Company contributions to the ESOP and 401(k) plans and the allowance for executive's deferred compensation plan, are allocated to the participants' accounts.
 No actual funds are put aside for participants in the SERP and the participants are general creditors of the Company for payment of the benefits upon retirement or termination of employment from the Company.
 Participants can elect to have these benefits administered as savings with interest or stock unit accounts with dividends, with stock units being distributed in the form of common stock at the time of distribution.
 Upon retirement or termination for any reason, participants in the SERP are paid the benefits in their account based on an earlier distribution election.

-The DSSP is a deferred compensation plan that allows management employees of the Company to elect to defer a portion of their base salary and annual incentive bonus for payment at a future time.
-Deferred amounts are not funded by the Company but are a general obligation of the Company to administer and pay as set forth in the DSSP.
-The DSSP is administered by T. Rowe Price, the Administrator of the Company's retirement plans, and participants have the right to elect investment options for the deferred funds (except that Executive Officers may not defer base salary into Company stock because of implications under Section 16 of the Securities Exchange Act), which are tracked by the Administrator.
+The DSSSP is a deferred compensation plan that allows management employees of the Company to elect to defer a portion of their base salary and annual incentive bonus for payment at a future time.
+Deferred amounts are not funded by the Company but are a general obligation of the Company to administer and pay as set forth in the DSSSP.
+The DSSSP is administered by T. Rowe Price, the Administrator of the Company's retirement plans, and participants have the right to elect investment options for the deferred funds (except that executive officers may not defer into Company stock because of implications under Section 16 of the Exchange Act), which are tracked by the Administrator.